Star Trek to Star Wars

 Also think of the virtual docking bay scene in The Matrix as the Neb comes back to Zion.

-Due to the better networking capabilities of the Star Trek systems, the sensors are able to run automated sensor sweeps, target vessels, and otherwise assist any flight crew in performing their duties.
+Due to the better networking capabilities of the Star Trek systems, they are able to run automated sensor sweeps, target vessels, and otherwise assist any flight crew in performing their duties.

-Sensors – Auto: 4D for all “automatic” sensor sweeps or other appropriate automatic actions by the vessel.
+4D for all ?automatic? sensor sweeps or other appropriate automatic actions by the vessel.

 Auto-Targeting Systems (ATS):